JohnAD/ur/README.md

 All filtering for `sendLog` is done by `logging`; and that library strictly looks at the `level` attribute.

-## the UR Object in Detail:
+## The UR Object

-The object is defined internally as:
+UR is about about automatically generate UR_*<object>* objects.
+The objects are defined internally as:

 ```nim
 type